 Finding a charity that is well run and focused on its mission is not an easy task.
-However, over the past decade technology has made it much easier to access information in order to make an informed decision.
+However, over the past decade technology has made it much easier to access information to make an informed decision.

 Outlined below is a brief process that I hope helps you think through key giving questions for yourself, and how to vet charities who you are considering to give to.
 It isn’t foolproof, but should help you make wise giving decisions in the years ahead.